vova-z/TicTacToe/README.md

 There are 2 optional command line arguments: [debug flag] [file name].

-With debug flag on there is additional output on how AI pick next move.
+With debug flag on there is additional output on how AI picks next move.

 File name allows to load and save from altenative file.